Water, the Origin of Hope

 The more we were bound together.

-And so our final scripture reading is about the waters of baptism.
+And so our final scripture reading is about the waters of

 Water that flows into the cracks and the chasms,